ACCEPT Institute will focus on the following activities:

 under grant agreement No. 636126.

-- provides routing services to Verkéiersverbond in Luxembourg for its Park&Ride project, and
+- provided routing services to Verkéiersverbond in Luxembourg for its Park&Ride project between 2019 and 2021, and

-- provides routing services and coordination support to the easyConnect project in North Rhine Westphalia (Germany).
+- provided routing services and coordination support to the easyConnect project in North Rhine Westphalia (Germany) from 2019 onwards.

 The Institute has the following partners in her network: